Admiralty buildings: Admiralty Extension

 This is the largest of the Admiralty Buildings.
 It was begun in the late 19th century and redesigned while the construction was in progress to accommodate the extra offices needed by the naval arms race with the German Empire.
 It is a red brick building with white stone, detailing in the Queen Anne style with French influences.
 It has been used by the Foreign and Commonwealth Office from the 1960s to 2016.
 The Department for Education planned to move into the building in September 2017 following the Foreign and Commonwealth Office's decision to leave the building and consolidate its London staff into one building on King Charles Street.
 A change of contractor (BAM was replaced by Willmott Dixon) then delayed consolidation of the Department for Education to autumn 2018.

 In 2021, the building became the home of the Department for International Trade.
+In February 2023, the Department for International Trade (DIT) was merged with the business-focused parts of the Department for Business, Energy and Industrial Strategy (BEIS) to form the new Department for Business and Trade (DBT) which continued to be headquartered in the Old Admiralty extension.

 Admiralty Arch

 Admiralty Arch is linked to the Old Admiralty Building by a bridge and is part of the ceremonial route from Trafalgar Square to Buckingham Palace.
 In 2012, HM Government sold the building on a 125-year lease for £60m for a proposed redevelopment into a Waldorf Astoria luxury hotel and four apartments.